WORK FOR Opportunity House

 - Teach and support clients in learning daily living (meal preparation, housekeeping, money management etc.), personal care (including toileting and showering as needed), adaptive living (conflict resolution and emotional regulation) and employment skills.

-- Provide support and assistance in a classroom environment while fostering the acquisition of skills, appropriate behavior, greater independence and personal choice. promoting independence and
+- Provide support and assistance in a classroom environment while fostering the acquisition of skills, appropriate behavior, greater independence and personal choice.

 - Maintain a safe and healthy classroom environment and teach home and community safety, including evacuation procedures.

-- Maintain clean facilities and vehicles, complete assigned cleaning tasks, report safety concerns
+- Maintain clean facilities and vehicles, complete assigned cleaning tasks, report safety concerns.

 - Encourage participation and provide individualized engagement and for each client developed from their unique interests.